ServiceNow/BrowserGym/README.md

 - [MiniWoB(++)](https://miniwob.farama.org/): A collection of over 100 web tasks on synthetic web pages.
 - [WebLINX](https://github.com/McGill-NLP/weblinx): A dataset of real-world web interaction traces.
 - [AssistantBench](https://github.com/oriyor/assistantbench): A benchmark of realistic and time-consuming tasks on the open web.
+- [WebCanvas](https://github.com/iMeanAI/WebCanvas): Benchmarks of web tasks on live websites with key-node in progress evaluation.

 ## 🌟 Contributors